qq1113009723/listmail-doc/docs/docs/content/en/concepts.md

 ## Bounce

-A bounce occurs when an e-mail that is sent to a recipient "bounces" back for one of many reasons including the recipient address being invalid, their mailbox being full, or the recipient's e-mail service provider marking the e-mail as spam. listmail can automatically process such bounce e-mails that land in a configured POP mailbox, or via APIs of SMTP e-mail providers such as AWS SES and Sengrid.
+A bounce occurs when an e-mail that is sent to a recipient "bounces" back for one of many reasons including the recipient address being invalid, their mailbox being full, or the recipient's e-mail service provider marking the e-mail as spam. stmails can automatically process such bounce e-mails that land in a configured POP mailbox, or via APIs of SMTP e-mail providers such as AWS SES and Sengrid.
 Based on settings, subscribers returning bounced e-mails can either be blocklisted or deleted automatically.
 [Learn more](bounces.md).